peter88213/nvhelp-en/docs/_sources/nv_aeon2/index.rst.txt

-An optional project configuration file named ``aeon2nv.ini`` can be placed in your project directory, i.e. the folder containing your noveltree and Aeon Timeline project files.
+An optional project configuration file named ``aeon2nv.ini`` can be placed in your project directory, i.e. the folder containing your novelibre and Aeon Timeline project files.
 It is only applied to this project.
 Its entries override aeon2nv’s built-in constants as well as the global configuration, if any.